Skip to Content

 Restart your agent for the changes to take effect

-As noted in the script, you must restart the Private Agent in order for the configuration to take effect.
-For information on restarting a Private Agent, see Restarting a Linux Private Agent.
+As noted in the script, you must restart the private agent in order for the configuration to take effect.
+For information on restarting a private agent, see Restart a Linux private agent.

 Using SELinux

-The Harmony Private Agent installation process will add a SELinux configuration that allows Harmony Private Agent to be installed on SELinux kernels.
-However, it may interfere with the Harmony Private Agent database (PostgreSQL).
-If you are unable to successfully install and configure the Harmony Private Agent, you must disable SELinux.
+The Jitterbit private agent installation process will add a SELinux configuration that allows Jitterbit private agent to be installed on SELinux kernels.
+However, it may interfere with the Jitterbit private agent database (PostgreSQL).
+If you are unable to successfully install and configure the Jitterbit private agent, you must disable SELinux.

 Use this command to verify if SELinux is enabled: